regl-project/regl/API.md

 })
 ```

-Once a command is declared, you can call it just like you would any function:
+To execute a command you call it just like you would any function,

 ```javascript
 drawTriangle()
 ```

 ### Dynamic properties
-Some parts of a command can be made dynamic.
-There are two ways to do declare that a parameter is dynamic:
+Some parameters can be made dynamic by passing in a function,

-* By initializing it with a `function`
-* Using `regl.prop`

 ```javascript
 var drawSpinningStretchyTriangle = regl({